stefanwalther/sense-navigation/README.md

 ### Fresh Installation

 0. ⚠️ **Do not download the entire Github repository, this will not work!**
-1. Download the [latest version](https://github.com/stefanwalther/sense-navigation/raw/master/build/sense-navigation_latest.zip) or [any other version](https://github.com/stefanwalther/sense-navigation/tree/master/build) you want to install.
+1. Download the [latest version](https://github.com/stefanwalther/sense-navigation/raw/v1.0/build/sense-navigation_latest.zip) version (or [any other version](https://github.com/stefanwalther/sense-navigation/tree/master/build) you want to install).
 2. Then install on either *Qlik Sense Desktop* or *Qlik Sense Server*:

 * Qlik Sense Desktop